Tuesday, March 9, 2021

 Luke 23:44 And it was about the sixth hour (12 noon), and there was a darkness over all the earth until the ninth hour (3:00 p.m.).

 The Torah commands that the lamb be killed between the two evenings (Exodus 12:4).
 However, there is no restriction, as far as how long it should take to cook the lamb, so long as the cooking begins immediately following the slaughter of the lamb.
-According to many sources, it takes approximately 4-6 hours to spit roast a lamb, depending on the size of the lamb.
+According to many sources, it takes approximately 4-6 hours to spit roast a lamb, (depending on the size of the lamb).
 It must be roasted slowly at low temperature, to prevent the outside of the lamb from burning, before the inside cooks all the way through.
 How to Spit Roast Lamb on a Spit Rotisserie

-According to Timeanddate.com, this year on April 5th, 2023, sunset begins at 7:01 p.m. and the last bit of Astronomical twilight ends at 8:24 p.m.
+According to Timeanddate.com, April 5th, 2023, sunset begins at 7:01 p.m. and the last bit of Astronomical twilight ends at 8:24 p.m.
 This means they would have slaughtered the lamb sometime around 6-7 p.m. in Egypt, and then the lamb would be ready to eat by 11:00 p.m.
 This coincides with what Scripture says regarding YaHuWaH coming at midnight, to take the first-born of the Egyptians.
 This gave the Yisraelites enough time to roast their lamb outside on the spit, and then take shelter inside their homes before midnight (Exodus 11:4 & 12:29).
 Sunset to Twilight April 5th 2023

 Spring Feast #2 Celebrated on the 15th of Abib: